tlanfer/squirtttv/README.md

 | events.min  | Minimum amount for this event.
 Defaults to 0 if left out.                                                                                                                                                                                                                  |
 | events.max  | Maximum amount for this event.
 Can be left out, defaults to infinity.                                                                                                                                                                                                      |

-It should detect the sprayer on your network and connect to twich/streamlabs.